 - Don’t let a clogged gutter system allow standing water by using a micro mesh gutter guard like MasterShield.

 Gutters are typically the last place people think to check regularly for standing water, but they are quick to trap shallow pools with only a few pieces of debris in the trough.
 Make sure that your gutters have no dips along their length.
-MasterShield uses micro mesh technology that ensures mosquitoes can’t get through.
+MasterShield uses micro mesh technology with a copper feature that ensures mosquitoes can’t get through.

 With micro mesh protection, nothing but water will enter the gutter below – other gutter guard systems with too big of an opening (like the common reverse curve designs) are a potential breeding ground for mosquitoes.